bdjeffyp/theater-osu/README.md

 ### Building the game mode
 To build the osu!theater game mode, you will need to have the latest [.NET Core](https://dotnet.microsoft.com/download) installed on your computer.

-You can run osu!laser with this game mode installed for you directly from the IDE!
+You can run osu!lazer with this game mode installed for you directly from the IDE!
 The `.csproj` file contains a post-build event script that always runs when the Debug (F5) or Run Without Debugging (Ctrl+F5) command is given in Visual Studio 2019.
-Running from the IDE will issue an error dialog stating that "A project with an Output Type of Class Library cannot be started directly" after closing osu!laser that can be safely ignored.
+Running from the IDE will issue an error dialog stating that "A project with an Output Type of Class Library cannot be started directly" after closing osu!lazer that can be safely ignored.

-If you are not using Visual Studio 2019 or you feel inclined to, you can also run osu!laser with the osu!theater ruleset from the command line when you build this project with `dotnet build`.
+If you are not using Visual Studio 2019 or you feel inclined to, you can also run osu!lazer with the osu!theater ruleset from the command line when you build this project with `dotnet build`.

-**NOTE:** You will need to update the `osu.Game.Rulesets.Theater.csproj` file and modify the `<OsuDir>` environment variable with the build location of your instance of osu!laser for this to work.
+**NOTE:** You will need to update the `osu.Game.Rulesets.Theater.csproj` file and modify the `<OsuDir>` environment variable with the build location of your instance of osu!lazer for this to work.

 ## Contributions
 All contributions are appreciated in order to improve the mode's playability and functionality.
 Contributions should be done over an issue or a pull request.